Pre-electoral coalition agreement from the Black-Scholes point of view: Elections in Montenegro -- a case study

 \item Right-wing Montenegrin parties and coalitions characterized by the narrative that Montenegro is directly endangered by Serbia, strongly support NATO and closely follow the EU foreign policy.
 We mention here only Democratic Party of Socialists (DPS) and Social Democratic Party (SDP).

-\item Neutral parties supporting NATO and EU whose narrative is mainly focused on economy and fight against criminal.
+\item Neutral parties supporting NATO and EU whose narrative is mainly focused on economy and fight against crime.
 We mention Movement Europe Now (MEN), Democrats (DEM), and United Reform Action (URA).

 \item Minority parties of Bosnian (BS), Albanians (Al), and Croats (Cro) with politics close to the neutral parties. \end{itemize} Interestingly, although we have fairly polarized political situation in Montenegro, unlike theoretical predictions \cite{golder}, there is still an abundance of various political entities taking part in the elections process without entering larger coalitions.